amedia/dbtwiz/docs/model_inspect.md

 # `dbtwiz model inspect`

-Output information about a given model
+Output information about a given model.

 ## Options